-How are we doing?
-The percent of offenders returned to DPSCS supervision for a new offense increased by 9.9% from 2006 to 2008 bringing the 2008 level to nearly the same level as in 2001.
-The percent returned to DPSCS supervision declined significantly in 2009 and 2010, with an overall decline of 25.8%.
-Performance met the target for each of the 5 years for all types of releases.
+The percent of offenders returned to DPSCS supervision for a new offense increased How are we doing? by 6.4% from 2007 to 2008 bringing the 2008 level to nearly the same level as in 2001.
+The percent returned to DPSCS supervision declined significantly each year from 2009 through 2011, with an overall decline of 33.5%.
+Performance exceeded the target for each of the 5 years for all types of releases.
 The O'Malley Brown administration implemented the Violence Prevention Initiative in July 2007 as one strategy to reduce violent crime.
-A primary strategy of the Department of Public Safety & Correctional Services is to "develop a re-entry preparation system assessing the risks and needs of offenders in an integrated manner, delivering the appropriate programming utilizing evidence-based practices through pre-trial detention, incarceration and post-incarceration monitoring."
-The Department also will continue to monitor, review, and evaluate for potential use best practices related to recidivism reduction from among current research and model programs, use risk and needs assessment tools for offender management, and develop operational partnerships with criminal justice agencies, treatment agencies, and other public and private organizations.
+Fatal and non-fatal violence is tracked among the offender population to ensure that the Violence Prevention Initiative risk screener is the correct tool to identify the most violent offenders under supervision.
+A primary strategy of the Department of Public Safety & Correctional Services is to "develop a re-entry preparation system assessing the risks and needs of offenders in an integrated manner, delivering the appropriate programming utilizing evidence-based practices through pre-trial detention, incarceration and post-incarceration The Department also will continue to monitor, review, and evaluate for potential use best practices monitoring." related to recidivism reduction from among current research and model programs, use risk and needs assessment tools for offender management, and develop operational partnerships with criminal justice agencies, treatment agencies, and other public and private organizations.